simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 Here comes the hard part.
 After you download the file and the assets.. you drag them all into the editor and click `yes` on the prompt.
 ![dragdude-2](https://user-images.githubusercontent.com/954596/59163281-69841e00-8ac4-11e9-9046-abe766eef6f2.gif)

-- There's a lot more Textures in the `Texture viewer`!
+- There are a lot more Textures in the `Texture viewer`!
   ![image](https://user-images.githubusercontent.com/954596/59163440-f4feae80-8ac6-11e9-9489-ca185c3facd9.png)
 - Same with the `Material Viewer`
   ![image](https://user-images.githubusercontent.com/954596/59163433-d26c9580-8ac6-11e9-9a9c-a3873da9c43b.png)